 But it wasn’t the right objective.

-I soon found out that my drive to innovate didn’t align with the corporate culture.
+I soon found out that my drive to innovate didn’t align with the corporation's culture.
 I had expected an outstanding performance review for making my work products better than the corporate standard.
 Instead, I was reprimanded for not conforming.

 Being so misaligned made me realize what mattered most to me professionally.